-What happens if you die after retiring
+What happens if you die after taking your money

-If you’ve only taken some cash, any money you have left in your pension pot may be paid to your chosen beneficiary.
+If you’ve only taken some cash, any money you have left in your savings pot may be paid to your chosen beneficiary.
 They may have options as to how they are able to take the money, depending on the terms of the plan.

 If you’ve chosen a flexible retirement income:

-Your chosen beneficiary may be entitled to the savings left in your pension pot.
+Your chosen beneficiary may be entitled to the savings left in your savings pot.
 They may have options as to how they are able to take the money, depending on the terms of the plan.

 If you’ve chosen to buy an annuity: